 Whatcom Transportation Authority, WA: Classification and Total Compensation Study

 Evergreen Solutions was hired by Whatcom Transportation Authority (WTA) to conduct a Classification and Total Compensation Study.
-Evergreen will perform the following tasks: evaluate the current philosophy for non-represented position; conduct a full study comparing current salaries, benefits, time off, longevity pay, premium or differential pay, hiring or incentive pay, car allowances and more to new comparators; provide reports with clearly understood variances between WTA comparable entities; and recommend actions to meet the objectives of the Board of Directors for consideration and adoption.
+Evergreen performed the following tasks: evaluated the current philosophy for non-represented position; conducted a full study comparing current salaries, benefits, time off, longevity pay, premium or differential pay, hiring or incentive pay, car allowances and more to new comparators; provided reports with clearly understood variances between WTA comparable entities; and recommend actions to meet the objectives of the Board of Directors for consideration and adoption.

 City of Crescent City, CA: Comprehensive Compensation Study

 Evergreen Solutions was hired by the City of Crescent City to conduct a Comprehensive Compensation Study.
-Evergreen will perform a comprehensive review of the City’s current compensation and classification system which includes: reviewing job descriptions; identifying and making recommendations for directly comparable and competitive agencies; completing an internal salary relationship analysis; developing externally competitive and internally equitable salary recommendations for each class; and developing an implementation plan for the study results.
+Evergreen performed a comprehensive review of the City’s current compensation and classification system which included: reviewing job descriptions; identifying and making recommendations for directly comparable and competitive agencies; completing an internal salary relationship analysis; developing externally competitive and internally equitable salary recommendations for each class; and developing an implementation plan for the study results.

 Superior Court of California, County of Imperial, CA: Classification and Compensation Study